nz-social-wellbeing-agency/covid19_vaccination_uptake_modelling/README.md

     Within the script, the references to the measures and population files need to be updated (or files need to be changed to have a static name).

     The script should run seamlessly if only being re-run to update the CIR data.
-Adding additional indicators to the assebly process can be tricky and should occur in collaboration with an experienced researcher.
+Adding additional indicators to the assembly process can be tricky and should occur in collaboration with an experienced researcher.

 #### Data cleaning and collaboration file creation (SQL and Stata)